renegade-fi/renegade-docs/docs.renegade.fi/docs/technical-reference/price-reporter.md

 ### Error Handling

 Error messages are returned as plain text.
-The message will describe the issue, such as an invalid topic format or unsupported token.
+The message will describe the issue, such as an invalid topic format, unsupported token, or internal server error.

-**Example error message:**
+**Example error messages:**

 ```
-Invalid (exchange, base) tuple: renegade does not support the token 0x...
+Invalid (exchange, base, quote) tuple: renegade does not support the pair (0x..., 0x...)
 ```

 ### Minimal JavaScript Example